 Congratulations!
-Becoming a new mother is a special and exciting time.
-As much as it’s very important that your baby gets the right amount of nutrients needed for good health, growth and development, it’s also vital that you look after yourself during motherhood, which includes eating and drinking well so that you can take great care of your baby.
+Becoming a mother is a special and exciting time.
+As much as it’s important for your baby to get the right amount of nutrients for their health, growth and development, it’s also vital that you nourish yourself, which includes eating and drinking well to aid your recovery and ensure you are in the very best place to take care of your baby.

 Advertisement

-You don’t need to have a special diet as a new mother, but you should ensure that you’re eating a healthy, balanced diet that includes a variety of foods.
-If you are breastfeeding exclusively, your energy requirements may go up a bit, and there are some key nutrients to which you'll need to pay special attention, such as calcium.
+You don’t need to have a special diet as a new mother, but you should ensure you’re eating a healthy, balanced diet that includes a variety of foods.
+This should provide all the vitamins, minerals and macronutrients you and your baby need, especially during breastfeeding.

 Discover our healthy recipe collections, including healthy breakfasts, lunches and dinners, with vegetarian and vegan options, too.